Gitog/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

   - How I debugged:
+     -I checked create route in the controller.
+Released it was written in plural instead of singular

 - Update the number of likes for a toy

   - How I debugged:
+    - I checked why likes were not increasing and realised there was no render in update method. added it

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:
+    -I checked routes and noted destroy route was missing, i aded it